-The December 2018 - February 2019 newsletter includes stories on: Stopping domestic violence The Bulli Medical Practice Weight Management Program and alternatives for weight loss Immunistation update Updated GP availability Staff and community news and more.
-You can collect your copy at reception, or download the Summer Newsletter 2019 here.
+The June - August 2019 newsletter includes stories on: Men's Health Week Bulli Hospital celebration and changes National Diabetes Week Red Apple Day and bowel cancer awareness Updated GP availability Staff and community news and more.
+You can collect your copy at reception, or download the Winter Newsletter 2019 here.
 For past newsletters, please visit our Newsletter Page.

-April is Parkinson’s awareness month and 11 April, which marks the birthday of Dr. J Parkinson, is World Parkinson's Day.
 Parkinson’s is a progressive neurological condition, which is characterised by both motor (movement) and non-motor symptoms.
 It is estimated to affect approximately 6.3 million people worldwide.
 It is the second most common neurodegenerative disorder.
 Parkinson's Disease in Australia In Australia, an estimated 1 in 350 people have the condition, and more than 30 people are diagnosed daily.
 Parkinson’s is slightly more common in males than females.
 The most most common age range for diagnosis is 55 - 65 years.
 While the risk of contracting the condition increases with age, it is not part of the natural aging process.
 People diagnosed [...]